andreaskoumoundouros/HydroBot/README.md

 Also planned to have general bot functionality such as "fun" commands like the 'cat' command already implemented and more standard functionality such as music playback.

+##TODO (In no particular order)
+- Register and create server types through commands (Minecraft, GMod etc..)
+- Manage server settings, start, stop, etc from commands
+    - Have some form of user moderation/privilege so that only specified users can modify server
+- Show server status(es) on bot now playing.
+- Per user settings and preferences.
+- Add music playback functionality.
+- DELETE THE USER'S HELP MESSAGE AFTER THEY GET THE DM